 A lot of the rules change when you compare coilovers for off-road use and track use.
 Even though the two are fundamentally the same, they fulfill vastly different needs.

-Off-road coilovers tend to be more expensive and intricately designed because they cater to different use cases and driving requirements.
-This calls for more sophisticated engineering, which means higher manufacturing and R&D costs.
+Off-road coilovers tend to be more expensive and intricately designed because they cater to more demanding applications and driving requirements.
+This calls for superior engineering, which means higher manufacturing and R&D costs.

 Some of their key features include: